 Voice and Sounds

 Raccoons emit several sounds including chirps, coos, chatter, distress calls, purrs, and complaints.
-Visit the website to listen to audio samples.

 Tracks and Signs